qlik-oss/core-website/docs/services/qix-engine/apis/data-loading/introduction.md

 We recommend that you have a look at the respective example projects below to see a full working connector.
+There is also a tutorial available describing step-by-step on how to start using a gRPC connector and fetch data from a database [here](../../../../tutorials/data-loading/databases.md).

 !!!
 Tip
     For large data sets, it is important to choose a language that meets your performance requirements.